youthtoday/EECS-6893-HW/README.md

 # EECS-6893-HW
 This is the homework of 22-Fall EECS E6893 Big Data Analytics at Columbia University.

+Please do not simply copy and paste the code.
+Think, google and try.
+I hope you truely learn from this course!

 ## HW0
 1. Set up GCP and Cloud SDK
 2. Learn Dataproc (Spark), Cloud Storage, and BigQuery